 For an optimal, crispy sear you want the grill to be very hot.
 You should only be able to hold your hand over the grill for a second or two before you have to move it; this is about 450-500°F. If you are using a charcoal grill, make sure that the coals have gone white and there aren’t any active flames.
 This is my struggle point.
-I feel like its going to get too cold if I don’t hurry so sometimes, I rush to put the meat on and burn it.
+I feel like it’s going to get too cold if I don’t hurry so sometimes, I rush to put the meat on and burn it.
 Be patient.

 Tip 6: Season Your Meat.

-Now this is where I disagree with EatSmart.
+Now, this is where I disagree with EatSmart.
 They contend that meat on the grill does not need a lot of seasoning, so a brush of oil or clarified butter and some sea salt and fresh ground pepper are sufficient.
-But I think a good dry rub is the way to go.
+But I think a good dry rub is a way to go.
 I pull my steaks out just after I start the grill and let it rest for 10 minutes before I season it.
 I love this Texas Roadhouse Steak Rub copy-cat recipe from TheCozyCook.com:

 Combine all ingredients in a quart-sized Ziploc bag and seal it tightly.
 Shake it to thoroughly combine all ingredients.

 Generously cover each side of the steak with the seasoning and let it rest for about 40 minutes.
-This allows the salt to penetrate through the surface (through osmosis) and actually helps break down the muscle fibers, which results in a more tender meat.
+This allows the salt to penetrate through the surface (through osmosis) and actually helps break down the muscle fibers, which results in more tender meat.
 During this time, the liquid that initially surfaced has time to reabsorb, which makes the meat juicer.

 Tip 7: Sear the Steak.

 Cook the steak for 3 minutes over high heat and flip over with a pair of tongs.
-Sear the other side for 3 minutes and move steak to a cooler spot on the grill.
-Don’t poke the steak or drag it across the grill, you will cause the juices escape.
+Sear the other side for 3 minutes and move the steak to a cooler spot on the grill.
+Don’t poke the steak or drag it across the grill, you will cause the juices to escape.

 Tip 8: Monitor the internal temperature.

 Precise doneness depends on the thickness of your steak.
 Check it with a digital meat thermometer to determine exact the temperature.
-The thin 1.5mm step down probe will leave the juices inside the steak, ensuring your meat is tender and delicious.
+The thin 1.5mm step-down probe will leave the juices inside the steak, ensuring your meat is tender and delicious.
 The thermocouple thermometer gives you an accurate reading in 7 seconds or less.
 Your steak will continue to heat once it’s off the grill so remove it when it’s 5 degrees less than the optimal temperature.